yashsahugtx/skype-docs/Skype/UCMA/publishing-presence.md

 ## Simplified category publication

 For applications whose publishing needs are more complex, UCMA 5.0 provides classes for common presence categories, including the [ContactCard](https://msdn.microsoft.com/en-us/library/hh382040\(v=office.16\)), [PresenceState](https://msdn.microsoft.com/en-us/library/hh350296\(v=office.16\)), [Note](https://msdn.microsoft.com/en-us/library/hh382265\(v=office.16\)), and [Services](https://msdn.microsoft.com/en-us/library/hh385140\(v=office.16\)) classes.
 The developer is not expected to know the XML schema for the common presence categories.
 However, XML can be used in advanced scenarios that involve publishing advanced categories (such as the routing category, which is used to specify routing rules for forwarding incoming calls), or publishing a custom category.

-For more information about registering a custom category name with Skype for Business Server 2015, see [Registering Custom Category Names](https://msdn.microsoft.com/en-us/library/hh380075\(v=office.15\)) in Unified Communications Enhanced Presence Schemas for Skype for Business Server 2015 Documentation.
+For more information about registering a custom category name with Skype for Business Server 2015, see [Registering custom category names](https://docs.microsoft.com/lync/schema/registering-custom-category-names).